XanaduAI/strawberryfields/doc/introduction/remote.rst

     An authentication token is required to access the Xanadu cloud platform.
 In the following, replace ``AUTHENTICATION_TOKEN`` with your personal API token.

+    If you do not have an authentication token, you can request hardware access via email at sf@xanadu.ai.

 Configuring your credentials
 ----------------------------